deargle/deargle.github.io/_security_assignments/lab_system_hardening.md

 # Closing Ports on Metasploitable 2

 For this part of the lab, use the command `nmap -p 0-65535 -sV [IP address of Metasploitable VM]` to get a list of services.
 It’s your job to close all ports except for ports 80 (HTTP) and 22 (SSH).

+Recall that shutting down services is only one way to harden a system.
+For services deemed essential to business function, you could also harden by applying security patches (i.e., upgrading the software).
+But for this lab, you will focus on just shutting down unnecessary services.

 1. Log in to metasploitable.
 The password is “msfadmin.”
 2. On Metasploitable 2, become root by typing: sudo su –